New York City. 1981.

 Me, “The view?”

-True to her word, she strolled in around 5:30.
-For the next few days she looked a bit smug.
-Happy, but smug.
+True to her word, she strolled in around 5:30 a.m., just as the sun was peaking over the tops of the buildings across the park on Fifth Avenue.
+For the next few days, she looked a bit smug.
+Happy, joyful actually, but smug.

-Our best girl—the gal from Waco, Texas—who we’d thought of as a bit of an innocent, a bit unworldly—was apparently, all grown up and completely in her element.
-Don and I never underestimated Shirley Ray again.
+Our best girl—the red-haired gal from Waco, Texas—the gal that we’d always thought of as a bit of an innocent, a bit unworldly—was absolutely and entirely in her element in Manhattan.
+Don and I never, ever underestimated Shirley R. Ray again.

 Shirley Ray called me on June 9, 2019, and she sounded as wonderful, clever, and interesting as ever.
 I never heard from her again.
 I called several times over the next few months, but her phone wasn’t answered.
 I sent a letter to her at her Montecito Drive address in Los Angeles.
 It wasn’t responded to, nor was it returned.
 I was concerned but didn’t become truly alarmed—Shirley often traveled for extended periods—until my birthday that November when I didn’t receive a call or a card.
 Shirley had never missed my birthday in the 40+ years I’d known her.

 In December 2020, I dug in my heels and did some deep research.
 Via a Trellis search, I found that Shirley had been put into a conservatorship through an action brought on by two people I’d never heard of: Stephen Cyr and Lisa Jimenez.
 I wrote the plaintiff’s attorneys, the judge, and Shirley’s conservator, Ellen S Finkelberg.
 Ms. Finkelberg wrote back to let me know that Shirley Ray was in a “care home” and had “fallen in love with someone there.”
 I know nothing more.